Enoch Fenwick

 In 1820, Fenwick reluctantly accepted his appointment as president of Georgetown College.
-While he made some improvements to the curriculum, his presidency was considered unsuccessful by contemporaries due to declining enrollment and mounting debt.
+While he made some improvements to the curriculum, contemporaries generally considered his presidency unsuccessful due to declining enrollment and mounting debt.
 In August 1825, he abandoned the presidency following a disagreement with the provincial superior.
 Two years later, he died at Georgetown.

 Early life

 Enoch Fenwick was born on May 15, 1780, in St. Mary's County, Maryland.
 He was one of four brothers, three of whom would become priests.
 He descended from one of the original Catholic settlers of the Maryland Province, Cuthbert Fenwick.
 One of his brothers was Benedict Joseph Fenwick, who became the Bishop of Boston and a president of Georgetown College.
 Another brother, George Fenwick, also entered the priesthood, while another brother did not enter religious life.

 Fenwick enrolled at Georgetown College in 1793, which he attended until 1797.
 The president, Louis William Valentine DuBourg, identified him as the best student in the college, and appointed him in 1797 to teach rudiments to the young students in the lower school.
 He then entered St. Mary's Seminary in Baltimore in 1805.
 The following year, he entered the Society of Jesus on October 10, becoming a member of the first class in the Jesuit novitiate at Georgetown, and one of four who were the first Jesuits ordained priests in the United States.

 As the Jesuit order had been officially suppressed by Pope Clement XIV, Fenwick was admitted to the Corporation of Catholic Clergymen, the civil corporation that sought to preserve the Society and its property until its restoration by Pope Pius VII in 1815.
 He was ordained a priest on March 12, 1808, in Georgetown, by Bishop Leonard Neale.